compiler-research/xeus-cpp/README.md

 micromamba activate xeus-cpp-wasm-build
 ```

 You are now in a position to build the xeus-cpp kernel.
 You build and test it in node by executing the following.
-Prefer using node 22 and above as prior versions lead to flaky test runs.
 Once the test pass, run the install command.
 ```bash
 micromamba create -f environment-wasm-host.yml --platform=emscripten-wasm32
 mkdir build